ronaldonunes/BioCyber2018/README.md

 ## Analysis

 It was analyzed the [GPDC](https://ieeexplore.ieee.org/document/4288544) between LFP signals generated for each spiking neuronal network.
-Besides that, it was verified the ROC curves to evaluate the relation between inference of effective connectivity and synaptic weight and noise.
+Besides that, it was verified the ROC curves to evaluate the relation between inference of effective connectivity and synaptic weight or noise.
 Finally, it was analyzed the relation between the peak of GPDC and coupling.

 ## Plot